Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Supplementary Details for Analysis and Experiments

 Substituting \eqref{simple function approximation} into \eqref{inner product definition of the autocorrelation function}, we have the following Monte Carlo estimator:

 where $f_s(x_i)$ is the $s$th sample of the function value at $x_i$, and the mean function $\mathbb{E}[f(x)]$ estimate is:

-Equation \eqref{functional C estimator formula} allows the autocorrelation time $\rho(t)$ in \eqref{autocorrelation time definition} to be better defined, and the other metrics in the 1-dimensional sample case also generalize to the analysis of our function samples.
+Equation \eqref{simple function mean estimate} can then be used as a plug-in estimator to \eqref{functional C estimator formula} to obtain an estimate for the functional autocorrelation function.
+The integrated autocorrelation time is then computed from the estimated autocorrelation function.

-\section{Ground Truth Generation for NVM process L\'evy Density}
+\subsection{Ground Truth Generation for NVM process L\'evy Density}

-In this section, the derivation for the generation of the NVM L\'evy density ground truth will be described.
-First, we notice that for most NVM densities, they do not have a closed form solution, and therefore, numerical integration has to be done.
-It is known that we draw the subordinator jumps from an approximated L\'evy density, which is in the compound Poisson form.
-Therefore, we may write the corresponding approximate NVM L\'evy density using the formula below:
+In this section, we describe how we generate the NVM L\'evy density ground truth.
+For most NVM densities, they do not have a closed-form solution, and therefore, numerical integration has to be done.
+We make use again of the fact that for subordinator L\'evy processes without closed-form likelihood, explicit truncation has to be applied \cite{tankov_book}.
+We then consider the NVM L\'evy measure corresponding to such truncated subordinator:

-where $\epsilon$ is the explicit truncation threshold of the jump sizes.
-Moreover, since the integral is just over the range $[\epsilon,\infty]$, but not from $0$, it is equivalent for us to plug in the truncated subordinator L\'evy density into \eqref{Approximate NVM Density Formula}.
-Due to the compound Poisson form of the truncated density, we may re-write it as:
+where $\epsilon > 0$ is some deterministic truncation threshold on the subordinator.
+Knowing that the truncated process is of finite activity, we may re-write the integral as:

-where $\lambda = \int_{\epsilon}^\infty Q(x)dx$ is the overall activity in the truncated range and the function, $f(x), x\in [\epsilon,\infty]$, is the jump size distribution in the truncated range also.
-Since $f(z)$ is a valid probability density function, and the integration range is also the support of $f(z)$, we may have an estimate for the approximate NVM density via a Monte-Carlo estimator as shown below:
+where $\lambda = \int_{\epsilon}^\infty Q(z)dz$ is the overall activity in the truncated range and the function, $f(x), x\in [\epsilon,\infty)$, is the corresponding jump size distribution.
+Since $f(z)$ is a valid probability density function, and the integration range is also the support of $f(z)$, we may estimate the approximate NVM density via a Monte-Carlo estimator as shown below:

 with $\{z_i\}_i$ being the jump sizes drawn from the distribution $f(x)$.
-The main difficulty in this estimator is in the evaluation of the truncated activity $\lambda$, but since we are sure that it is a finite integral, numerical integration techniques may be used.
-Therefore, using \eqref{Monte Carlo Estimator for the NVM Density}, the ground truth for the NVM process density may be estimated by generating a large number of jumps from the truncated distribution, which can be straightforwardly achieved by explicitly truncating the jump sizes generated from more sophisticated algorithms.
+Another difficulty in this estimator is in the evaluation of the truncated activity $\lambda$, but since we are sure that it is a finite integral, numerical integration techniques may be used.
+Therefore, using \eqref{Monte Carlo Estimator for the NVM Density}, the ground truth for the NVM process density may be estimated by generating a large number of jumps from the truncated distribution, using algorithms, for instance, in \cite{tankov_book,Yaman_GH_Simulation,Yaman_gig}.